jarecoo/practice/notes.md

 - “Attention matters - letting your attention slip and wander builds bad habits and enables mistakes”  - The Daily Stoic, p.123
 - “None of this stuff is really about morality or religion or dogma or big fancy questions of life after death.
 The capital T Truth is about life before death.” - David Foster Wallace, This is Water
 - “Like bluebonnets in the spring, We're only here for a little while.
 It's beautiful and bittersweet, So make the most of every mile” - “Bluebonnets in the Spring” Aaron Watson
+- “You get what you deserve.
+Instead of being a good person today, you choose instead to become one tomorrow.” -Marcus Aurelius, Meditations, 8.22; The Daily Stoic, p.156
+- “‘I don’t complain about the lack of time…what little I have will go far enough.
+Today — this day — will achieve what no tomorrow will fail to speak about.
+I will lay siege to the gods and shake up the world.’
+Today, not tomorrow, is the day that we can start to be good.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)
+- “Infinitely swift is the flight of time, as those see more clearly who are looking backwards.
+For when we are intent on the present, we do not notice it, so gentle is the passage of time's precipitous flight” - Seneca, Moral Letters, 49.2 (The Daily Stoic, p.157)

 ### Settle Down - Cultivate a Relaxed Attitude
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2